OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/dev-tasks/faq-mingw.md

 ## How do I access MinGW/MSYS programs from the Windows Command Shell?

+>_[JHB] Rather than deal with DOS shell environment issues, I found myself always using the special mingw shell where everything (git, make, gfortran, etc.) just works like it does in linux bash shells.
+The problem is that it puts your "home" in a deep dark path somewhere hard to find.
+And path separators are the linux style._

 As part of the MinGW setup, it is recommended that a batch file is created to set environment variables, in particular the `PATH`, in order to find MinGW and MSYS software executables.
 A default script is available in the repository:  `~/cdss-dev/StateCU/git-repos/cdss-app-statecu-fortran/build-util/mingw/setup-mingw-env.bat`.